 The circular polariser was turned on for the next photo.
 This allowed me about an extra stop of exposure because the haze on the surface of the water and in the sky have been reduced dramatically.

-How do I Prevent Vignetting?
+How to Prevent Vignetting?

 Vignetting refers to dark corners in a photograph.
 Photos naturally have a feint and gradual vignette, but using a circular filter can give you hard black corners.
 The Polarised photographs above have vignettes, but I merely cropped the image to remove them.
-But Vignetting can be eliminated completely.
-The ultimate solution for Vignetting is to use a Circular Filter that is a size too big for your lens and then use a step-up-ring.
-Filters are more expensive in the larger sizes, but you could use the same filter for all your lenses with a set of step-up-rings.
-If you have a huge lens – like the Nikor 14-24mm, then you need really big filters and adapters.
+But vignetting can be eliminated completely.
+The ultimate solution for vignetting is to use a circular filter that is a size too big for your lens and then use a step-up ring.
+Filters are more expensive in the larger sizes, but you could use the same filter for all your lenses with a set of step-up rings.
+If you have a huge lens, like the Nikor 14-24mm, then you need really big filters and adapters.

 Vignetting is worse if you stack filters, so avoid stacking filters.
 I you are using a wide-angle zoom lens, the vignette might appear at your widest angles, so try to compose with narrower focal lengths.
 (A circular Polariser shouldn’t be used with anything wider than 24mm because there will be uneven polarisation across the scene.)

 Circular filters can get stuck fast on your lens.
 Obviously, this is not ideal for a trip that you have invested heavily in.
 I have never had a problem with my solid 6-stop ND filter.
 The metal rim is thick enough to get a grip on, and I merely turn it against my lens.
 Problems occur when photographers stack filters or use ultra-thin filters.
 Ultra-thin filters are very useful if you want to reduce Vignette, but the rims don’t give you much to grip onto.
 A thin Circular Polariser is even worse because the outer glass rotates freely anyway.